rjseymour66/rjseymour66.github.io/content/en/docs/web-dev/css/typography-spacing.md

 ### @font-face

+**Add `@font-face` at the top of the stylesheet.**

-Use `@font-face` if you purchase fonts that aren't available at an online service.
+Use `@font-face` for locally-stored, purchased fonts that aren't available at an online service. `@font-face` only makes the fonts avaialble to your CSS--you still have to apply it to elements.

 If you follow the last link in the Google fonts `<link>` set, you see a page that lists all font faces available to your page.
 Here is a specific rule for italic Roboto with font weight of 300.
 Each variant that you select has its own rule: